Best identity theft protection

 If a thief manages to bypass your defenses anyway, LifeLock's ID recovery specialists will help you get your life back.
 Unlike some services, that doesn't mean they'll advise you who to call – they'll do the heavy lifting for you, making those calls, filling in forms and more.
 In really serious situations, you're covered by up to $1 million for losses and expenses due to identity fraud.

 It's hard to beat LifeLock's features and functionality, though, and the service does offer good deals in some areas.
-The starter LifeLock Standard plan gives you social security number and credit alerts for $9.99 a month, and you can protect up to five devices with Norton Security Online for free in year one, and only $3 a month after that.
-Not only is that impressive value, but securing your devices could prevent the leaks that allow ID theft to happen in the first place.
+The starter LifeLock Standard plan gives you social security number and credit alerts for $9.99 a month, and again with 10% off in the first year currently, it will run you to $8.99 monthly in that initial 12 month period.

 Quick and easy protection for beginners in the US